hadley/adv-r/Computing-on-the-language.md

 ## `substitute`

-We've seen `substitute` used for it's ability to capture the unevalated expression of a promise, but it also has another important role for modifying expressions.
+We've seen `substitute` used for it's ability to capture the unevaluated expression of a promise, but it also has another important role for modifying expressions.
 The second argument to `substitute`, `env`, can be an environment or list giving a set of replacements.
 It's easiest to see this with an example:

     substitute(a + b, list(a = 1, b = 2))
     # 1 + 2